 All of our inventory of IMCIVREE produced prior to FDA approval is available for commercial or clinical use.
 Most of the manufacturing costs have been recorded as research and development expenses in prior periods.
-Accordingly, the costs for IMCIVREE included in our cost of sales for the three and nine months ended September 30, 2022 were insignificant.
-We expect cost of sales to increase in 2022 as we continue to sell inventory that is produced after we began capitalizing IMCIVREE commercial inventory.
-We continue to evaluate the impact of this previously expensed inventory on the future cost of product sales, however we do not expect there to be a significant impact based on the cost structure of the product.
+Accordingly, the product cost component related to IMCIVREE included in cost of sales for the three and six months ended June 30, 20232022 was insignificant.
+We expect cost of sales to increase in 2023 as we sell inventory that is produced after we began capitalizing manufacturing costs for IMCIVREE commercial inventory and experience increased enrollment in our patient assistance programs.